johnshields/AI-JavaFX-Game/workings/README.md

 <h2 align="center">John Shields - G00348436</h2>

 ## Design & Implementation Rationale
-Beginning the assignment first the class FuzzyPlayer was made to implement Fuzzy Logic by having the ghosts in the game tell the player how close they are to the top of the maze by cold, warm or hot.
+Beginning the AI implementation first the class FuzzyPlayer was made to use Fuzzy Logic to place the player using the method placePlayer in GameWindow.

 ## References
 [JFuzzyLogic Documentation](http://jfuzzylogic.sourceforge.net/html/manual.html)